parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/repo/README.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+Compilation flags for OpenMP offloading will need to be added to the Makefile.

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = <Your OpenMP offloading compatible compiler>
+COMPILER    = gcc # or clang
 OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no

 Explanation of Flags:

-COMPILER <Your OpenMP offloading compatible compiler> - This selects your compiler (e.g., icc, clang).
+COMPILER <gcc> or <clang> - This selects your compiler (GCC or Clang are supported).

-OPTIMIZE - Adds compiler optimization flags.
+OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.

 DEBUG - Adds the compiler flag "-g".